 What is cognitive diversity?

 Cognitive¹ diversity is the inclusion of people who have different styles of problem-solving and who can offer unique perspectives because they think differently.
 It refers to the inclusion of people with different viewpoints, skill sets and other cognitive abilities.
-It is slightly different from neurodiversity, which describes the variation in human neurocognitive functioning and behavior and encompasses autism, Asperger syndrome, dyslexia, dyspraxia, ADHT and hypersensitivity.
+It is slightly different from neurodiversity, which describes the variation in human neurocognitive functioning and behavior and encompasses autism, Asperger syndrome, dyslexia, dyspraxia and ADHT.
 Each has different strengths and weaknesses that should be taken into account in the workplace.
 In a broader sense, this also includes people with OCD², or Tourette’s syndrome… Some people display several of the characteristics above, some of which are recognized as a health condition or disability (sometimes invisible except on a brain scan) that should be supported by a workplace’s equal rights policy.

 ¹Cognition : all processes include thinking, knowing, remembering, judging, and problem-solving